Anticipation

 Anticipation is an emotion involving pleasure or anxiety in considering or awaiting an expected event.
-Anticipatory emotions include fear, anxiety, hope and trust.
+Anticipatory emotions include fear, anxiety, hope, and trust.
 When the anticipated event fails to occur, it results in disappointment (for a positive event) or relief (for a negative one).

 As a defence mechanism

 Robin Skynner considered anticipation as one of "the mature ways of dealing with real stress....
 You reduce the stress of some difficult challenge by anticipating what it will be like and preparing for how you are going to deal with it".
 There is evidence that "the use of mature defenses (sublimation, anticipation) tended to increase with age", yet anticipation of negative events itself tends to decrease with age.

 Desire

-"Anticipation is the central ingredient in sexual desire."
+Anticipation has been described as "the central ingredient in sexual desire."
 As "sex has a major cognitive component — the most important element for desire is positive anticipation".
 One name for pleasurable anticipation is excitement.

 More broadly, anticipation is a central motivating force in everyday life — "the normal process of imaginative anticipation of, or speculation about, the future".
 To enjoy one's life, "one needs a belief in Time as a promising medium to do things in; one needs to be able to suffer the pains and pleasures of anticipation and deferral".